Amangondaliya555/Stegoron/README.md

 Software Requirements to Run this tool fluently in your system:

 Python3 should be installed in your system.if not then install by apt-get install python3 Import some packages in python.
-Terminal banner - pip3 install terminal-banner, Pyfiglet - pip3 install pyfiglet, PIL: pip3 install PIL
+Terminal banner - pip3 install terminal-banner, Pyfiglet - pip3 install pyfiglet, PIL- pip3 install PIL

 How to run this tool :